Central Michigan University Athletics

 2/22/2026 3:21:00 PM | Softball

-Brooklyn Compau took the win in the circle as CMU defeated Minnesota at the Gopher Indoor Classic to close out the weekend.
+Brooklyn Compau earns the win as CMU defeats Minnesota at the Gopher Indoor Classic.

 MINNEAPOLIS, Minn. – A full team effort that meant a lot.

 The Central Michigan softball team grabbed a 5-3 win over Minnesota on Sunday afternoon to close the Gopher Indoor Classic with a sweet victory.
-The Chippewas have defeated three Big Ten teams in the last two seasons, Northwestern, Michigan State and now Minnesota.
-Brooklyn Compau has taken the victory in all three games.
+The Chippewas have defeated three Big Ten teams in the last two seasons: Northwestern, Michigan State, and now Minnesota.
+Brooklyn Compau earned the victory in all three of those games.

 Next on the docket for Central Michigan is a trip to Tennessee to take on Belmont and participate in the Austin Peay tournament.